Service · M365 InstantOn

 The Continuity Promise

+The operating commitment underneath it is no silent drift.
 Continuous drift detection runs every day across identity, devices, email, sharing, and data policies.
 Drift events surface as tickets in our service desk with a named owner inside 24 hours, not as findings in a dashboard nobody opens.
 Approved rollback to last-known-good completes within 4 business hours, often inside one.

 03